expressive-code/expressive-code/.changeset/silver-hounds-hear.md

 Adds the following new `styleOverrides` settings:

 - `frames.copyIcon`: Allows overriding the SVG icon used for the copy button.
+Thank you @louisescher!
 - `frames.terminalIcon`: Allows overriding the SVG icon used for the terminal window frame.
 Defaults to three dots in the top left corner.